Russia's law to uncreate Lithuania: laugh or cry?

 What seemed like just more preposterous Russian propaganda ahead of its invasion of Ukraine on 24 February also foreshadowed genuine aggression, Beržiūnas said.

-"I'm not saying we need to react to everything in public, sometimes even hysterically, but at least we should follow," he said.
+"I'm not saying we need to react to everything in public, sometimes even hysterically, but at least we should follow [what is being said in Moscow]," he said.

 "Remember, many heard talk about the 'non-existent state of Ukraine', the 'liberation of the Donbas' and so on.
 What do we see today?
 Practical realisation of these talks.
 And that's really worrying," he said.